angular/angular/aio/content/guide/universal.md

 This guide describes **Angular Universal**, a technology that allows Angular to render applications on the server.

 By default, Angular renders applications only in a *browser*.
-Angular Universal allows Angular to render an application on the *server*, generating *static* HTML contents, which represents an application state.
-Once the HTML contents is rendered in a browser, Angular bootstraps an application and reuses the information available in the server-generated HTML.
+Angular Universal allows Angular to render an application on the *server*, generating *static* HTML content, which represents an application state.
+Once the HTML content is rendered in a browser, Angular bootstraps an application and reuses the information available in the server-generated HTML.

 With server-side rendering an application generally renders in a browser faster, giving users a chance to view the application UI before it becomes fully interactive.
-See ([the "Why use Server-Side Rendering?" section](#why-do-it)) below for addition information.
+See the ["Why use Server-Side Rendering?"](#why-do-it) section below for additional information.

 Also for a more detailed look at different techniques and concepts surrounding SSR, check out this [article](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).

-You can enable server-side rendering in your Angular application using the `@nguniversal/express-engine` schematic as described below.
+You can enable server-side rendering in your Angular application using the `@nguniversal/express-engine` package as described below.

 <div class="alert is-helpful">